Are favas shell beans may seem like a silly question but reckon on the L-dopa in the pod too.

 The pods of many legumes are simply inedible no matter how young and immature you harvest them.
-No one would try eating the lima that way.
+No one would try eating the lima this way.

 But the pods of many beans and peas are full of important nutrients.
-There's one other big advantage; not having to shell them saves a lot of time.
+There's one other big advantage; not having to shell favas saves a lot of time.

 So why would you want to grow fava beans and what's the big deal about their shells and whether you should pod them or not?

 Fava beans belong to the legume family.
 They are rich in vegetable protein and uniquely contain an extremely important phytonutrient called L-dopa; more about that later.

 In addition they are an excellent source of fibre.
-On the so-called industrial diet enjoyed by much of the world people are getting less than half the recommended amount; it's been refined out and actually, now that we have become accustomed to it, most of us like it that way.
+On the so-called industrial diet enjoyed by much of the world, folk are getting less than half the recommended amount; it's been refined out and actually, now that we have become accustomed to it, most of us like it that way.

-What we don't like is that a diet low in fibre means an unhappy constipated tum with all the attendant risks; and a microbiome starved of nutrients.
-That means inflammation of our arteries, and painful joints and muscles.
+What we don't like is that a diet low in fibre means an unhappy, constipated tum with all the attendant medical risks; and a microbiome starved of nutrients.
+That means inflammation of our arteries; painful joints and muscles too.

 Shell beans and their pods are also a rich source of some B-vitamins and in particular folate.
 If the elderly are deficient they become frail long before their time and children can never reach their full potential in school.

 The longevity diet stresses the importance of shell beans and it's fascinating that quite independently in all five Blue Zones they grow and relish eating favas.

-Shell beans are also a very rich source of minerals like magnesium, iron and potassium; that means lower levels of toxic homocysteine, no anemia and lower blood-pressure.
+Shell beans are also a very rich source of minerals like magnesium, iron and potassium; that means lower levels of toxic homocysteine, no anemia and reduced blood-pressure.
 They are good food.

 But we haven't yet addressed the question, are favas shell beans?

-Parkinson's disease is caused by the death of specialised cells in a nucleus in the brain called the Substantia Nigra; it produces dopamine.
+Parkinson's disease is caused by the death of specialised cells in a nucleus in the brain called the Substantia Nigra; they produce dopamine.
 It is a nasty condition that is terminal.
 Drugs helps for a few years but the benefit quickly declines.